neu-cs2100/cs2100-pg-handout-testhw9/README.md

 This milestone is about the iterator, which is in the `class KruskalIterator` in `graph.py`:

 Specifically, you will need to replace the stub implementation of the `class KruskalIterator` with an implementation that provides the edges selected by Kruskal's Algorithm.
 The necessary data structures are specified in the constructor.
-You do not need to write tests.

 You will also need to implement `find` and `union` in the `Node` class above (in `graph.py`).